OrdinaryMagician/ibuki_m/README.md

 A slab of pure almasteel molded into the shape of a simple baseball bat.
 It's said that this thing is capable of *"literally beating the soul out of people"*.
 A rather drunk **Ashley Knox** asked **Misa** to make this as a birthday gift because it would allow you to *"exorcise evil spirits or some shit"*. **Saya** is very aware of the reference.

-Primary fire swings in front of you, can be held to charge up a wider swing.
-Secondary fire blocks, it's generally very effective due to the materials used *(can even deflect bullets if you hold it just right)*.

-Pressing the utility key throws a ball in front of you, which can be struck with the bat for ranged attacks.
+Pressing reload throws a ball in front of you, which can be struck with the bat for ranged attacks.
 An endless supply of balls is provided through Hammerspace.
 This action can still be performed while holding primary fire.

-Should be noted that this weapon also allows you to strike at enemy projectiles to send them back, too, if timed correctly.
+Should be noted that this weapon allows you to strike at enemy projectiles to send them back, if timed correctly.
+In some cases, you can even stop bullets as well.

 ## Items